Industries Class 8

 FAQs

-Industry refers to an economic activity that is concerned with production of goods, extraction of minerals or the provision of services.
-Examples – iron and steel industry (production of goods), coal mining industry (extraction of coal) and tourism industry (service provider) etc.
+Industry refers to an economic activity that is concerned with the production of goods, extraction of minerals or the provision of services.
+Examples are – the iron and steel industry (production of goods), coal mining industry (extraction of coal) tourism industry (service provider) etc.

 What is manufacturing class 8 geography?

 Manufacturing or secondary activities change raw materials into products.
-The paper made from pulp and cloth made from cotton has value added to them at each stage of the manufacturing process.
-In this way the finished product has more value and utility than the raw material that it is made from.
+The paper made from pulp and cloth made from cotton have value added to them at each stage of the manufacturing process.
+In this way, the finished product has more value and utility than the raw material that it is made from.

 How do we classify industries?

-Industries can be classified on the basis of raw materials, size and ownership.
+Industries can be classified based on raw materials, size and ownership.
 These types are explained in detail above for your help.

 Which industry is known as the sunrise industry?